A heavy toll paid by firefighters and liquidators:

 The liquidators distress is sometimes increased by estimates not always based on reality.
 On the occasion of the twenty-fifth anniversary of the accident, a french television channel reported 400,000 deaths among the 600,000 liquidators.
 The same media reassessed to a million the total number of deaths from accident, 250 times the 4000 estimated in 2011 by the IAEA and ICRP agencies recognized for their competence and scientific honesty.

 Inflation in numbers does not mean truth.
-With no ways to actually count the victims, passions and ideologies unfortunately, often over reason.
-There is a certain irresponsibility in exploiting fears.
-Before diving into anxiety a Chernobyl liquidator by stating that two-thirds of his comrades have already died, one should check at least the veracity of such calculations.
+With no ways to actually count the victims, passions and ideologies unfortunately, dominates often over reason.
+There is the temptation to exploit fears.
+Before diving into anxiety a Chernobyl liquidator by stating that two-thirds of his comrades have already died, one should check the veracity of such calculations.

 “Liquidators Endured Chernobyl 25 Years Ago” : Diaporama National Geographic Magazine